-The liaisons are the key individuals called upon to identify campus FACET members who might participate in a FACET major event or service [link to events and services]; liaisons know their campus colleagues and can bring more of them into FACET activities.
+The liaisons are the key individuals called upon to identify campus FACET members who might participate in a FACET major event or service; liaisons know their campus colleagues and can bring more of them into FACET activities.

 With representation on the Steering Committee, they also have a voice in policy-making.